How to Configure Selenium Stealth to Avoid Detection

 Validation & Troubleshooting Detection Flags

-Verify your configuration by visiting fingerprinting validation endpoints like bot.sannysoft.com or amiunique.org.
-Check for navigator.webdriver === false, a populated plugins array, and valid chrome.runtime objects.
-If blocked, temporarily disable headless mode to debug TLS handshake mismatches, verify proxy geolocation alignment with browser locale, and ensure ChromeDriver matches your installed Chrome version exactly.
+Verify your configuration by visiting fingerprinting validation sites like bot.sannysoft.com or amiunique.org.
+Check that navigator.webdriver === false, that the plugins array is populated, and that chrome.runtime is a valid object.
+If blocked, temporarily disable headless mode to debug TLS handshake mismatches, verify that proxy geolocation aligns with browser locale, and confirm ChromeDriver matches your installed Chrome version exactly.

 Code Examples